 Hadron lateral distributions were investigated by previous experiments mainly close - within 10 m or less - to the shower core.
-Rather wide lateral distributions measured at Tien Shan initiated speculations on rising mean values of transverse momenta or on strongly rising cross-sections of jet production [16].
-At Chacaltaya hadrons far away from the shower axis and with high values of $p_T \approx 2 \text{ GeV/c}$ have been observed [17].
-Similar discrepancies between observations and calculations were reported repeatedly, e.g. by the Turku group, claiming an increase of large transverse momentum processes with rising energy (see [18] and references therein).
-Features suggesting strong changes in the characteristics of hadronic interactions in the PeV range were also claimed in [19,20].
+Rather wide lateraldistributions measured at Tien Shan initiated speculations on the rising mean values of transverse momenta or on strongly rising cross-sections of jet production [17].
+At Chacaltaya hadrons far away from the shower axis and with high values of p_T , ≈ 2 GeV/c have been observed [18].
+Similar discrepancies between observations and calculations were reported repeatedly, e.g., by the Turku group, claiming an increase of large transverse momentum processes with rising energy (see Ref.
+[19] and references therein).
+Features suggesting strong changes in the characteristics of hadronic interactions in the PeV range were also claimed in Refs.
+[20,21].

-Early parametrizations of the hadron LDF assumed a power law form, as for instance shown in the review by Cocconi [21].
-More recently, Maket-ANI reported agreement with exponential forms within 5 m from the core [22].
-The Chacaltaya group found a NKG-like function to fit their lateral distribution best for core distances up to 10 m [23].
-The KASCADE hadron calorimeter with its large detection area and large dynamic range not only provides better statistics but also allows to extend the hadron LDF analysis to much larger core distances than any previous experiment.
+Early parametrizations of the hadron LDF assumed a power law form as shown in the review by Cocconi [22].
+More recently, Maket-ANI reported agreement with exponential forms within 5 m from the core [23].
+The Chacaltaya group found an NKG-like function to fit their lateral distribution best for core distances up to 10 m [24].
+The KASCADE hadron calorimeter with its large detection area and large dynamic range not only provides better statistics but also allows one to extend the hadron LDF analysis to much larger core distances than any previous experiment.

-2 The KASCADE experiment
+2. The KASCADE experiment

-The KASCADE (KArlsruhe Shower Core and Array DEtector) experiment is located at Forschungszentrum Karlsruhe, Germany, at an altitude of 110 m a.s.l. and has been described in detail in [24,25].
-The experiment has three major components: an array of electron and muon detectors, a central detector mainly for hadron measurements but with substantial muon detection areas, and a tunnel with streamer tube muon telescopes.
-Since the latter have only been completed at the time of writing this article, no data from the muon tunnel are included in the present analysis.
+The KASCADE experiment is located at Forschungszentrum Karlsruhe, Germany, at an altitude of 110 m a.s.l. and has been described in detail in Refs.
+[25,26].
+The experiment has three major components: an array of electron and muon detectors, a central detector mainly for hadron measurements but with substantial muon detection areas and a tunnel with streamer tube muon telescopes.
+Since the latter has only been completed at the time of writing this article, no data from the muon tunnel are included in the present analysis.

-The KASCADE array covers an area of about $200\times200~\text{m}^2$ and consists of 252 detector stations located on a square grid of 13 m separation.
+The KASCADE array covers an area of about $200 \times 200 \text{ m}^2$ and consists of 252 detector stations located on a square grid of 13 m separation.
 These are organized in 16 clusters of 16 stations each, except for the inner four clusters where the location of one station is blocked by the central detector.
-The stations contain two types of detectors, liquid scintillation counters $(e/\gamma$ detectors) of 0.79 m2 area each and 5 cm thickness with little shielding above and plastic scintillators of 0.81 m2 area each and 3 cm thickness (muon detectors) below a shielding of 10 cm lead and 4 cm steel.
+The stations contain two types of detectors, liquid scintillation counters (e/γ detectors) of 0.79 m2 area each and 5 cm thickness with little shielding above and plastic scintillators of 0.81 m2 area each and 3 cm thickness (muon detectors) below a shielding of 10 cm lead and 4 cm steel.
 The inner four clusters are instrumented with four e/γ detectors per station but without muon detectors while the outer 12 clusters house two e/γ and four muon detectors per station.
-For both detector types the sum of photomultiplier signals, the earliest time, and the hit pattern are recorded for all stations fired.
+For both detector types, the sum of photomultiplier signals, the earliest time, and the hit pattern are recorded for all stations fired.